Joban-Bhangu77/K8s-Playground/Day03/README.md

 💡 Key Takeaways

-Multi-stage builds dramatically reduce the final image size
+Multi-stage builds drastically reduce image size

-The Node.js environment stays completely out of production
+Node.js build environment stays out of production

-Nginx serves a clean, optimized, static build
+Clean Nginx runtime ensures optimal performance

-Faster image builds, pushing, pulling, and deployments
+Faster builds, pushes, and deployments

-Better security by eliminating unnecessary tooling
+Greatly enhances security and maintainability

-Perfect workflow for Kubernetes and DevOps pipelines
+Ideal method for DevOps, cloud, and Kubernetes workflows

 🧭 Conclusion

-This project shows how Docker Multi-Stage Builds improve performance, security, and maintainability.
+This project highlights how Docker Multi-Stage Builds create secure, lightweight, and production-ready container images.
-By isolating build-time dependencies from the runtime environment, we create smaller, faster, and more secure containers that are ready for real-world cloud deployments.
+By isolating build dependencies from runtime execution, we achieve better performance, tighter security, and greater deployment efficiency.

-This approach is considered the industry standard for modern containerization and aligns perfectly with DevOps and Kubernetes best practices.
+This workflow aligns with modern DevOps and cloud-native best practices and is essential for scalable application deploymen